weeve-modules/opcua-subscribe/README.md

-##Ouput send to next module looks like this
+## Output sent to next module looks like this

 ```js
   {